SentinelByte/soc-agents-system/triagen_core/testing.md

-## Testing for some of the agents of TriAgen
+## Local testing for some of the agents of TriAgen

 1. Start CMD.
-2. Navigate to the project root directory.
+2. Navigate to the project root directory `TriAgen`.
-3. Run the Python interpreter by typing `python`.
+3. Run`python`.
-4. Inside Python, run the following code:
+4. Inside Python, run the following relevant code based on the agent U want to test:

+Note!
+This is only for local testing verification.

 ### Test alert processor
 ```python